 How Long Does it Take to Become a Nurse in an Accelerated ADN Program?

-To meet the growing demand for nurses, many academic institutions now offer accelerated nursing degree programs.
+Many academic institutions now offer accelerated nursing degree programs which can be completed in nearly half the time of traditional universities.
 The accelerated ADN (Associate Degree in Nursing) is a year-round program that equips students with both theoretical and practical skills.
 Upon graduation, you should be prepared to take the NCLEX-RN exam.

-If you’re interested in pursuing a career in nursing, you may be wondering whether an accelerated ADN is right for you.
-This rigorous, yet comprehensive program could prepare you for the NCLEX-RN exam earlier than a traditional nursing program.
-But the workload and pace can be intense.
+If you’re interested in pursuing a degree in nursing, you may be wondering whether an accelerated ADN is right for you.
+This rigorous yet comprehensive program could prepare you for the NCLEX-RN exam earlier than a traditional nursing program.
+But the workload and pace can be intense, requiring strong self-discipline.

 What is an accelerated ADN Program?

-An ADN program strives to prepare students to begin their nursing careers within a short period.
+An accelerated ADN program strives to prepare students to earn their nursing degree within a short period.
 Accelerated ADNs are year-round programs that should significantly reduce how much time it takes to graduate.
 The courses are designed to teach more material within shorter timeframes, allowing you to apply for the NCLEX-RN as soon as possible.
 When taking an accelerated ADN, you can expect to enroll in continuous courses that also include summer classes.

-Accredited AND degree programs should teach you what you need to become a successful nurse.
+Accredited ADN degree programs should teach you what you need to become a successful nurse.
 Lessons typically include microbiology, anatomy, physiology, and acute care.
-Through a combination of theoretical and laboratory sessions, you should be equipped with the knowledge necessary to begin your career (and pass the NCLEX-RN exam).
+Through a combination of theoretical and laboratory sessions, you should be equipped with the knowledge necessary to get started (and pass the NCLEX-RN exam).
 Some institutions provide full-time classes over a fixed period, while others combine both online and physical classes as part of the program.

 But regardless of the actual lesson plans, students should expect to spend some time preparing for each hour of class.
 If you’re currently working, you should look for a flexible program that can fit into your current schedule.